-The Anthropology Department's newly completed archaeology laboratory provides up to date facilities for all phases of archaeological research and instruction.
+The Anthropology Department's archaeology laboratory provides up to date facilities for all phases of archaeological research and instruction.
 Our laboratory complex includes a wet lab, instruction and analysis lab, and curation/storage facilities.
 The lab was designed to provide an opportunity for students in archaeology courses to use computers in a combined teaching and research setting.
 Today the facility includes computer stations, microscopes, and an expanding array of laboratory and field equipment.

 Physical Anthropology Lab